 While a few states host tax holidays at the end of July, most of these shopping events occur in August.
 Whether you have kids or not, these tax free weekends (or weeks!) are a great opportunity to stock up on clothing, school or office supplies, and computers, all while skipping the sales tax.
 However, you'll still want to do research and weigh your options — just because something is tax free doesn't mean it's the best deal!

-And while some of the discounts will be modest, that won't be the case for all of them.
-The North Face might only knock off 25%, but Overstock.com will be one of the retailers boasting much bigger discounts — last year, it took up to 70% off furniture, bedding, decor, and outdoor items, as it's done the last two years.
+Some of these early sales might have modest discounts, but that won't be the case for all of them.
+The North Face might only knock off 25% again, but Overstock.com should be one of the retailers boasting much bigger discounts, taking up to 70% off furniture, bedding, decor, and outdoor items, as it's done the last two years.

 And if you want to shop local, check out this site to find the produce that's in season near you.
 You can choose your state and search by early- or late-month time frames, or by a particular type of produce.

-Readers, what are you shopping for this August?
+Readers, what will you be shopping for in August?
 Let us know in the comments below!